matrixorigin/mo-tester/README.md

     name: "dump"
     passwrod: "111"
   ```
+* In `kafka.yml` file, configure the kafka server address, only for the cases that need to produce or consume messages from kafka server.
 ## 3. Run mo-tester

 * With the simple below command, all the SQL test cases will automatically run and generate reports and error messages to *report/report.txt* and *report/error.txt*.